-Bed bugs bites and fleas bites look very similar.
-So, when you’re having a bug infestation, you want to know which bug you’re dealing with.
+Below I compare flea bites vs. bed bug bites.
+So, when you have a bug infestation, you want to know which bug you’re dealing with.

 Proper identification of the bug bites can help alleviate the doubts and allow you to embark on the correct treatment.

-Bed Bug Bites – Bed bug bites will mainly appear on the upper parts of the body especially the arms, hand, neck and face – but can occur on any part of the body.
+Bed Bug Bites – Bed bug bites will mainly appear on the body’s upper parts, especially the arms, hand, neck, and face – but can occur on any part of the body.

-Bed Bug Bites – Bed bug bites appear as small, red and round bumps which are raised at the center.
+Bed Bug Bites – Bed bug bites appear as small, red, and round bumps raised at the center.
 The bites are itchy and tend to become worse when scratched.
 Baby bed bugs oval measuring about 0.5 mm.

 Flea Bites – Flea bites often appear to be small bumps with red patches around them.
 Just like bed bug bites, flea bites are itchy and may break when scratched excessively.
 However, since fleas can jump, their bites tend to be scattered all over your skin.

 Bed Bug Bites – Different people will have varied reactions to bed bug bites depending on their skin sensitivity.

 While some people show no sign of the bites, others will experience severe allergic reactions.
 This is usually accompanied by the urge to scratch the bites.

 Flea Bites – Flea bites often leave nasty reactions prompting you to scratch the bite repeatedly.
 This depends on the sensitivity of your skin.
 Some people will, however, show no reactions to flea bites.

 Bed Bugs Bites – Bed bugs bites will not pose any health risk.
 Although the bite is itchy and causes allergic reactions in some people, it is not known to cause any disease.
 However, scratching the bites can expose the skin and possibly cause secondary infections.